Search This Blog

 Weighted Shots

 Weighted shots are of several subtypes.
-All are intended to collide with something already in the head, either by wicking, wresting, trailing the jack, or just giving a grouping of close-packed bowls in the head a reorganizing jolt.
-These shots are delivered with enough force that they are likely themselves to stay in the head so long as they achieve their intended impact.
+All are intended to collide with something already in the head, either by wicking, wresting, trailing the jack, or just giving a reorganizing jolt a grouping of close-packed bowls in the head.
+These shots are delivered with enough force that they, themselves, are likely to stay in the head so long as they achieve their intended impact.

 On-Shot or Yard-On